iluwatar/java-design-patterns/circuit-breaker/README.md

 ---
-title: "Circuit Breaker Pattern: Java Design Patterns for Fault Tolerance"
+title: "Circuit Breaker Pattern in Java: Enhancing System Resilience"
+shortTitle: Circuit Breaker
 description: "Learn about the Circuit Breaker pattern in Java design, which ensures fault tolerance and prevents cascading failures in distributed systems and microservices architectures."
 category: Resilience
 language: en